LucasTan123/Assignment-1-Website/html-folder/README.md

 Include the Adobe XD wireframe as a folder.
 You can include the XD share url.

 ## Features
+throughout all pages theres a navigatin bar and a footer that takes you to all the pages the website has to offer

 Home page: Features the latest equipment arrivals available for purchase on the shop page.

 Contact page: A page where users can find Fishy Business contact information for inquiries, complaints, and other issues.
+Customers can also use the feedback froarm to write to the compnay itself

 About page: A page that informs users about the purpose of the Fishy Business website.

 FAQ page: A FAQ page is where users can find answers to frequently asked questions about how to use equipment and which equipment is better suited for specific tasks.

-Shop page: a place where users can go to purchase featured items or other equipment the website has to offer.
+Shop page: a place where users can go to purchase featured items or other equipment the website has to offer where customers can click on the but button to purchase the fishing equipment.

 ### Existing Features
 - Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+- Navigation bar that has links that take you to other pages of the website
+- Footer has links to other pages of website like navigation bar but also links to websites social media
+- contact page has a foarm where you can fill in to send to the company
+- shop has buy buttons to click on for customers to purchase equipment

 ### Features Left to Implement
-- Another feature idea
+- another feature i could add to make website more interactive is a cart system where customers can see what they have added in the cart where they can either choose to keep it or remove it before purachase
+-  another feature i could add to make website more interactive is a question and answer for faq page, where customers can type their questions and then get a answer specific to their unique questions about fishing

 ## Technologies Used